 Budget Conclusions

-- The surplus budget means Actual expenditure is less than the estimated.
+- A surplus budget indicates that actual expenditure is less than estimated.

-- Balanced Budget means that the estimated and actual expenditure is equal.
+- A balanced budget occurs when estimated and actual expenditure are equal.

-- A deficit Budget means that the actual expenditure is higher than the estimates.
+- A deficit budget signifies that actual expenditure exceeds estimates.

 Uses of Budget Statement

-- For getting better cash flow by proper financial management.
+- Enhances cash flow through improved financial management.

 Benefits of Maintaining a Budget Statement